jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 ## 3.1.
 SRP - Single Responsibility Principle

-- Every object should have a ​single responsibility, ​and that responsibility ​should be entirely encapsulated ​by the class.
+- Every object should have a single responsibility, and that responsibility should be entirely encapsulated by the class.
 - This will be you can't think about that, a **class** can only be changed for the sake of the purpose, it is the responsibility that is imposed on that class.
 - So that class has only one job to do.
 - We can talk about all the class and this class, only responsible one job and do not do anything else inside of that class or into the methods.